1 Culture, civilization, kitsch

 We are captivated by a nostalgia leached of tradition.
 And we hunger for novelty devoid of newness.
 We demand that our future be engineered by our sleek machines and upholstered with a twee cottage handicraft.
 We want all things fresh and all familiar.

 We are more stirred by truisms than by new concepts, and by revisiting one of our old haunts than by visiting a spot for the first time.
 We are touched less by the thing as it is than by our own prior reaction to it.
-We weep when we picture how we wept before.
+So we weep when we picture how we wept before.
 ‘We are moved,’ Pavese says, ‘because we were previously moved,’ or even because we were not, or because somebody else was.
-Tinsel fakes thrill our hearts more than the real thing.
-They seem to have a buried life that they know they don’t lead.
-What is used or borrowed sounds more plaintive, since it echoes all the pasts that it once had and has now lost.

 Kitsch knows how to play on all our childhood memories, and our memories of childhood make up an anthology of kitsch, and the aroma of the same dead flowers intoxicates us for the rest of our lives.